HomeArticlesHow ToValidate Email Addresses

 • throwam.com

-There are over 3,000 known disposable providers, and new ones appear regularly.
-Detection works by checking the domain portion of the submitted address against a continuously updated blocklist.
+Over 3,000 known disposable providers exist, and new ones show up regularly.
+Detection means checking the submitted address's domain against a continuously updated blocklist.

-Why this matters: A user who signs up with a disposable address has no intention of being contacted.
-Their "inbox" will expire before your welcome email arrives.
-Adding them to a list inflates your subscriber count, produces hard bounces, and distorts your campaign analytics.
+Why it matters: a user who signs up with a disposable address never intended to be contacted.
+Their "inbox" expires before your welcome email even lands.
+Adding them to a list inflates your subscriber count, produces hard bounces, and skews your campaign analytics.

 Step 4: Check for Role-Based Prefixes

-Role-based email addresses are tied to a job function rather than an individual person.
+Role-based email addresses are tied to a job function, not a person.
 Common examples:

 Prefix Why it's problematic